Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 )

-self.num_patches = (self.image_size // self.patch_size) ** 2 # Corresponding to the previous section
+self.num_patches = (self.image_size // self.patch_size) ** 2 # Corresponds to the earlier calculation

 self.num_positions = self.num_patches